iot49/photo-web/README.md

 #### Create Service Account Configuration File

-1. Head to Project Settings: In your Firebase console for the bg-photo-web project, look for the little gear icon (Settings) next to "Project overview" in the left-hand navigation bar.
-Click on it, then select "Project settings"
+1. **Access Project Settings:** Click the gear icon ⚙️ next to "Project overview" and select "Project settings"
-2. Navigate to Service Accounts: Once you're in Project settings, click on the "Service accounts" tab.
-This is where you'll manage the service accounts associated with your project.
+2. **Navigate to Service Accounts:** Click the "Service accounts" tab
-3. Generate a New Private Key: On the "Service accounts" page, you'll see information about your default service account.
-To get your service-account.json file, look for a button that says "Generate new private key" or something similar.
-Click this button.
+3. **Generate Private Key:** Click "Generate new private key"
-4. Confirm and Download: A confirmation prompt will appear.
-Click "Generate key" (or "Generate new private key") again to confirm.
-Your browser will then automatically download a JSON file.
-This is your service-account.json file (it might have a slightly different name initially, like bg-photo-web-firebase-adminsdk-xxxxx-xxxxxx.json).
-Copy this file to `auth/firebase-secrets/service-account.json`
+4. **Download and Save:** Confirm by clicking "Generate key" again.
+Save the downloaded JSON file as `auth/firebase-secrets/service-account.json`

 ### Start the App

-Go to the `photo-web/ui` folder and run the following commands from the terminal:
+Navigate to the `photo-web/ui` directory and run:

 ```bash
 npm install